 }

-So looks the meme was right, it's always dns after all.
+So looks like the meme was right, it's always dns after all.

 ]]>